danmclachlan/atem-tally-pi-standalone/README.md

     ```
     Press Ctrl + C at any time to exit.

-6. Go over to the main ATEM Tally application and look for your Pi under the Pi menu.
-You may need to refresh the device list in the application to see it.

-    Once you've found your Raspberry Pi in the list, just select the check box to connect to it.

-7. Repeat from Step 4 as needed to adjust your configuration.
+6. Repeat from Step 4 as needed to adjust your configuration.

+7. You can flash the tally lights to identify your PI device with

+    ```
+    node Indentify.js
+    ```

 # Running as a Service on Node

 Once you are happy with your configuration, we'll run this as a service on your Raspberry Pi so that it'll always be listening for connections when it is turned on.